treeman/money/README.md

 1. Transactions between accounts (with transaction fee support)

 ## Accounts
+1. Need tests for rolling balance!
+Need to check for sort order as well!
 1. Edit accounts
 1. Add transaction must be tied to an account (form generation/default account)